mvcemp/playwright-rpi4/readme.md

-# Dockerfile for playwright-python on raspberry pi 4
+# Dockerfile Playwright on RP4

+Forked from original to keep it updated.

 This dockerfile demonstrate how to install playwright-python on raspberry pi 4.